 Academic Status Appeal

 A student may appeal academic probation, academic suspension, or dismissal.
-The appeal must be in written form and forwarded to the office of the campus president.
+The appeal must be in written form and forwarded to the office of the chief academic officer.

 In addition to the academic standard, individual programs may have other requirements such as attendance and progress rates which students are required to meet in order to remain in “good academic standing” in their program.
 Students not meeting these academic standards will be subject to academic probation.